lmroz/snap-plugin-collector-ethtool2/README.md

 If you have a feature request, please add it as an [issue](https://github.com/intelsdi-x/snap-plugin-collector-ethtool/issues).

 ## Community Support
-This repository is one of **many** plugins in the **Snap Framework**: a powerful telemetry agent framework.
+This repository is one of **many** plugins in **snap**, a powerful telemetry framework.
+The full project is at http://github.com:intelsdi-x/snap.
 To reach out on other use cases, visit:
 * [Snap Gitter channel] (https://gitter.im/intelsdi-x/snap)

-The full project is at http://github.com:intelsdi-x/snap.

 ## Contributing
 We love contributions!